 Tip 3: Plan the ideal moment for handing over your business card

-Creating an opportunity to hand over your business card is simple – initiate a discussion that you can follow up and hand it over at that point.
+Creating an opportunity to hand over your business card is simple – initiate a discussion that you can follow up on and hand it over at that point.
 Giving out your card within a couple of minutes of an introduction comes across as too pushy and impatient.

 Tip 4: Enlist some help

 If there’s a high number of business prospects on the attendance list, we recommend asking a colleague to accompany you – this means you’ll have the capacity to make twice the number of connections.